foucar/CASS/INSTALL.md

     make check
     make install

 where "somewhere" is the place that you want to install the libraries to be installed to (ie. /usr/local)

+Use this command as the LDFLAGS part if you want to use a custom gcc

+    LDFLAGS="-Wl,-rpath,/path/to/zlib/lib,-rpath,/path/to/gcc/lib" \

+the rest of the lines above are the same.

 ## VIGRA (version 1.7.0 and above) {#vigra}